jonaprieto/specs/src/architecture/layers/resources.md

 ## Ownership
 Knowledge of the nullifier key of a Resource (i.e. owning the Resource) is necessary, but not necessarily sufficient to own a resource.
 Ownership might further be constrained via the Predicate which can call on Predicates in `resource_dynamic_data` or external resources.

+## Visibility

+Shielded resources have an associated encrypted data field which may be decrypted using certain *viewing keys*.
+Viewing keys may be *incoming viewing keys* or *full viewing keys*, where *incoming viewing keys* can decrypt the associated data from the transaction where the resource is created, while a *full viewing key* can decrypt the associated data from a transaction where the resource is either created or consumed.

+In general use, this associated encrypted data may serve as an in-band communications channel for the contents of a resource.
+Since shielded resources are stored as *hiding commitments*, knowledge of information such as the random trapdoor is necessary to view or transact on a resource.

+A resource logic may verify that the encrypted data field contains a valid encryption of the correct resource data to the correct public key.
+This verifiable encryption is necessary to ensure that agents do not have a free option to create resources that are inaccessible to their owners.

 ## Lifecycle of a Transaction